Aguapanela Colombian coffee recipe! Colombian coffee home brewed with aguapanela, a simple syrup made with sugar cane pulp.

 - 12 oz panela broken into small chunks

-- 2-3 Tablespoons freshly ground Colombian coffee
+- 2-3 tablespoon freshly ground Colombian coffee

-Bring water and panela to boil in a small saucepan.
+- Bring water and panela to boil in a small saucepan.
 Reduce heat and simmer for 30 minutes, stirring regularly to melt panela.
 Remove from heat, let sit 5 minutes.

-Place ground coffee in a small french press.
+- Place ground coffee in a small french press.
 Pour aguapanela over coffee until french press is full.
 Reserve remaining aguapanela for another use, or another cup of coffee.

-Brew for 4 minutes, stirring once.
+- Brew for 4 minutes, stirring once.
 Plunge french press and serve coffee immediately.